ropenscilabs/statistical-software/README.md

 Testability, and Adaptability).
-These latter two categories extend beyond what is, or has been, generally considered within the context of R packages, and thus it is worthwhile considering whether such general aspects might be explicitly considered as part of the review process.
+These latter two categories extend beyond what is, or has been, generally considered within the context of R packages, and thus it is worthwhile considering whether such general aspects might be explicitly considered as part of the review process, and/or potentially incorporated within a set of standards.

 ## 5.2 Documentation